laravel/docs/prompts.md

 use function Laravel\Prompts\multiselect;

 $permissions = multiselect(
-    'What permissions should be assigned?'
+    'What permissions should be assigned?',
     ['Read', 'Create', 'Update', 'Delete']
 );
 ```